orchetect/SemanticVersion/README.md

 # SemanticVersion

-A lightweight type to parse and manipulate Semantic Version (SemVer) strings and numeric components.
+A lightweight Swift type to parse and manipulate Semantic Version (SemVer) strings and numeric components.

+Unit tests implemented.